liping610/mlaw-lripd-1/_information-for-insolvency-practitioners/0-applying-for-an-insolvency-practitioner-licence.md

 <br><br>
 f) Whether an applicant has previously been adjudged a bankrupt in Singapore or under the laws of any foreign country, but has since been discharged from bankruptcy in Singapore or in that foreign country;
 <br><br>
-g) Whether an applicant has ever been subject to a disqualification order made under section 149 of the Companies Act (Cap.
+g) Whether an applicant has ever been the subject of a disqualification order made under section 149 of the Companies Act (Cap.
 50) or a similar order under the laws of any foreign country;
 <br><br>
 h) Whether an applicant has previously been, or is presently subject to a Voluntary Arrangement and/or Debt Repayment Scheme under the Act or the Bankruptcy Act (Cap.
 20), or a similar arrangement or scheme outside Singapore;
 <br><br>